andOTP/andOTP/README.md

    - Camera access for QR code scanning
    - Storage access for import and export of the database
  * Encrypted storage
+ * Multiple backup options:
- * Plain-text backups
+   - Plain-text
- * Encrypted backups using OpenPGP
+   - Password-protected
+   - OpenPGP-encrypted
- * Sleek minimalistic Material Design
+ * Sleek minimalistic Material Design with a Dark and Light theme
  * Great Usability
  * Compatible with Google Authenticator